peermusic/documentation/domain-analysis.md

 - **Transcodes** to accomodate mobile clients<sup>[7][7]</sup>
 - Music is **automatically grouped** by categories such as "mood"<sup>[6][6]</sup>
 - Can acquire content from iTunes, iPhoto, Aperture<sup>[5][5]</sup>
+- Some of those features need to be unlocked by a subscription

 #### Business model